Every year, OSHA’s Respiratory Protection Standard 29 CFR 1910.134 appears as one of the top 10 most frequently cited standards

 - Respirators protect by supplying clean respirable air from another source.
 Respirators that fall into this category include airline respirators, which use compressed air from a remote source, and self-contained breathing apparatus (SCBA), which include their own air supply.

-When exposure cannot be identified or reasonably estimated, the atmosphere must be considered as an immediately dangerous to life or health (IDLH).
+When exposure cannot be identified or reasonably estimated, the atmosphere must be considered as immediately dangerous to life or health (IDLH).

 Ensure your workers are thoroughly trained on atmospheric hazards in their workspace, signs are posted to warn them to wear respirator equipment, and they’re provided with the right personal protective equipment (PPE) to keep them safe.